coolboydev8/blog-django-react/README.md

 - React.js
 - Tailwind CSS

-Project was created with tool named:
+Front-end part of this project was created with tool named:

 - Vite